 The Netherlands is unique among the other European countries in having two national ceremony days originating from the Second World War: Remembrance Day – ‘Dodenherdenking’ and Liberation Day – ‘Bevrijdingsdag’.
+Read more about the history, the rituals, the festivals.
 On 4th May, Dutch flags fly at half mast and solemn ceremonies commemorating all the Dutch who have died in conflicts worldwide, and especially in memory of those who died in the Second World War.
 The Netherlands was occupied in May 1940 and many died in the following five years.
 On 5th May, we celebrate the Liberation of the Netherlands from the Second World War.
 We celebrate that we were liberated in 1945 by the German occupation in Europe and from that moment we have been free from war and oppression.
 Liberation Day has changed in character during the years.
 Nowadays on 5th May we celebrate freedom in the widest sense of the term: liberation in the past, present and future.
 Liberation from war but also from other constrictions, like freedom from negation of liberty of voting, of the press, of wearing the clothes that you like.
 Liberation all over the world, especially where it is threatened.
 Anyway, 5th May remains a day to reflect on the importance of freedom and realize that freedom is fragile.
 For freedom in the Netherlands, many have fought and even given their lives.

 Remembrance Day – 4th May